Machine Vision Standards for Hardware and Software

 Macnica Vision supports the following Machine Vision Standards for hardware & Software in compliance with the Association for Advanced Automation, JIIA and the European Machine Vision Association

 GigE Vision is a camera interface developed using the Gigabit Ethernet protocol for file transfer.
-Hosted by the Automatic Imaging Association (AIA), it allows for fast image transfer using low cost, twisted pair Ethernet cables over very long distances.
+Hosted by the Association for Advancing Automation (A3), it allows for fast image transfer using low cost, twisted pair Ethernet cables over very long distances.
 With version 2.1, it now supports 10 gigabit networks (1250 MB/s) plus multi-camera, multi-sensor systems.

 Included in the standard are:

 - GigE Vision Control Protocol (GVCP), which defines how to control and configure devices